STS-125: May 20 (Flight day 10)

-After a busy week servicing Hubble, the crew of Atlantis had the majority of the day off, giving them time to rest and prepare for landing.
+After a busy week servicing Hubble, the crew of Atlantis spent most of the day resting and preparing for landing.
 They took their traditional on-orbit crew portrait, and spoke with reporters from around the world in a news conference.
-The crew also had the opportunity to speak with the Expedition 19 crew on board the International Space Station, in a conference call routed through satellites.
-The station crew congratulated them on a very successful mission, and the crew of Atlantis expressed their gratitude to the station crew for all the work they do during their long duration stays on the station.
+The crew also spoke with the Expedition 19 crew on board the International Space Station, in a conference call routed through satellites.

 The Spaceflight Meteorology Group at Johnson Space Center was predicting less than favorable weather for Friday's landing, so managers asked the crew to power down some non-critical systems to help conserve power, in the event that the orbiter is not able to land until Saturday.

 The STS-125 crew poses for the traditional in-flight portrait on the middeck of Atlantis.

 After evaluating the imagery sent down from the late inspection, the ground team officially cleared the orbiter's thermal protection system for re-entry.
 Initially, NASA had planned on releasing Endeavour from its stand-by status following the late inspection, but managers on the ground decided to wait until Atlantis had performed the de-orbit burn before standing down the STS-400 rescue mission officially.

 Before going to sleep, the crew took a phone call from President Barack Obama, who congratulated them on their successful mission, joked with them, asking if they could see his house in Chicago, and expressed his pride in the crew.
 Obama told the crew, "Like a lot of Americans, I've been watching with amazement the gorgeous images you've been sending back, and the incredible repair mission you've been making in space," he said.
 "I think you're providing a wonderful example of the kind of dedication and commitment to exploration that represents America and the space program generally.
 These are traits that have always made this country strong, and all of you personify them."